-Our team of specialists is working with government, industry and community groups to understand how different corridors perform and to recommend a preferred option.
+Our team of specialists worked with government, industry and community groups to understand how different potential corridors for North East Link would perform and to recommend the best possible corridor.

-In working towards the best corridor, we've examined four possible routes to get a better understanding of what's possible.
+In working towards the best corridor, we examined four possible routes to get a better understanding of what's possible.

 Our work so far shows that each corridor has both pros and cons.
 It also shows that all options will include tunnels as well as new surface roads and bridges to connect to the existing road network.